When do I need a Building Permit?

 What is AutoPay?

 Never worry about being late or missing a payment.
 The total amount of your bill will be automatically, electronically deducted from your checking account on or about the 15th of each month.
 An application and voided check are required to set up this service.
-Applications are available at the Water Department office or download the AutoPay Authorization here.
+Applications are available at the Water Department office or download the AutoPay Authorization and Removal Form here.

 Can I make a payment over the phone?